Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Is a 10-gallon tank twice as good as a 5-gallon?
-If you're talking about a single Betta fish, it may be even better!
+If you're talking about a single betta fish, it may be even better.
 Even though this is a relatively small tank, there are many more filtration and heat options than with 5 gallons and below.
-You may even decide to plant live plants.
-(Which your Betta would love!)
+You may even decide to plant live plants (which your betta would love!).

-In a 10-gallon tank your Betta will thrive, not just survive!
+In a 10-gallon tank, your betta will thrive, not just survive!

-Real Decorations or Artificial?
+Real Plants or Artificial?

-Real plants, rocks and driftwood give your tank a soothing, earthy look, like a snapshot from the wild.
-Live plants also have some benefits as far as water quality goes as well.
+Real plants, rocks, and driftwood give your tank a soothing, earthy look, like a snapshot from the wild.
+Live plants have some benefits as far as water quality goes as well.
 They tend to keep algae under control, and even provide a little supplement to the diets of some fish.

 On to con side, live plants and driftwood decay, which means you'll need to keep up with water changes and tank cleaning.
 In very small tanks like those in this article, you really need to be on the ball.

 The negatives of artificial decorations mostly have to do with their appearance.
 While some are very lifelike, spotting a plastic plant is pretty easy.

 On the other hand, when you clean your tank you just take them out, rinse them off, and put them back.
 Artificial decorations make a tank a bit easier to care for, especially if you are going to choose an aquarium under 10 gallons.

 Hiding Spots for Betta